How To Receive Payments in QuickBooks Online

 When you’re satisfied with your payment details, click the green Save and close button to record the transaction.

-Now, locate the customer for which you recorded a payment and click on their name or anywhere on the grayed entry line.
+Next, locate the customer for which you recorded the payment and click on their name or anywhere on the grayed entry line.
+In our case, we clicked on John Davis.

 A. Invoice marked Paid: Verify that the invoice for which payment was received is now marked as “Paid.”